Open for Fall Sept. 8

 How?
 Use our online booking system; simply click to go through the steps.
 There's a link to our booking system on our Facebook page, too, OR you can stop by to see us in the Murphy Library Learning Center and a tutor will be happy to help you make an appointment.

 Why?
 To get feedback on any writing assignment, at any stage.

 Who?
 Peer tutors will help any UW-L student.

 We at the Writing Center are now accepting online submissions.
 Whether you have a nearly completed paper or only a topic and rough outline, we are ready to help.

 As with all Writing Center services, workshops are free to UW-L students.
 We do ask that you register.

 This workshop helps students think about writing in formats and patterns that build on the rigid formulas they may have learned in previous writing classes.
 Principles of organization, development, and thesis placement will be explored, and individual tutors will be on hand to help you with specific writing projects.
 Be sure to bring your laptop and any current writing projects!

 This workshop is co-sponsored by the UW-L It Makes Cents Money Management Center and is designed to help students find and apply for scholarships.
 Register here.

 A hunker is a focused writing time, a chance to set aside some time to get a chunk of work done with no distractions.
 We provide the space and tutors to help out when and how you want it.
 Register here.
 Be sure to bring your laptop!

 As the School of Education transitions to this new high-stakes portfolio system, the Writing Center will offer some study in the genre and writing techniques expected in the edTPA.
 Although this workshop is especially targeted to Field I and Field 2 students, all Education students are welcome to attend.
-Register here.
-Be sure to bring your laptops!
+Registration is now closed for this workshop.
+Be sure to bring your edTPA Handbook, a lesson you're working on or have completed, and your laptops!